 More and more investors are fleeing the volatile stock market in search of safety, which they find in hard assets like real estate.
 But many wish to remain passive investors, and don’t want to be knocking on doors to find foreclosures or fixing toilets as a landlord.
-So they Google around for passive real estate.
-And often then fall victim to online advertisers who market quote unquote “turnkey rental property.”
-But what does that really mean?
+So they Google around for passive real estate, and all too often fall victim to online advertisers who market “turn-key rental property.”

 What Does Turn-key Really Mean?

 Unfortunately, the word turnkey is nothing more than a buzzword that gets thrown around by (often) brand new companies who have no real definition of what it means.

 Uneducated buyers assume turnkey means that you don’t have to do a thing.
 The belief (or false hope) is that someone else does the buying, renovating, leasing and management of your rental property, and all you have to do is deposit rent checks.